 - Links to join online sessions cannot be added in the students’ CMISGo timetable.

-- You will not necessarily know, in advance, who to needs to attend the online interactive session.
+- You may not necessarily know, in advance, who needs to attend the live online session.

 Links to Blackboard Collaborate sessions:

 - Are automatically associated with the Blackboard module.

 - Add the Blackboard Collaborate tool link to the module menu to give students access.

 - Students should not be sent guest links to join Blackboard Collaborate sessions, where practically possible.